koogar/HardwareSerialMonitor/OHM_Based/README.md

 # HardwareSerialMonitor
-Gnat Stats PC Harware Performance Monitor Windows Client
+Gnat Stats PC Hardware Performance Monitor Windows Client

 NOTE: HardwareSerialMonitor needs to be "run as Admin" to get all the stats